Friday, 30 January 2015

 Saturday, 17 January 2015

-When you are discussing about the "Law of diminishing marginal utility", you should not be got confused with the "Law of Diminishing Returns".
+When you are discussing the "Law of Diminishing Returns", you should not get confused with the "Law of Diminishing Marginal Utility".

-The law of diminishing returns is used for production and factors of production assessment whereas the law of diminishing utility is used for studying consumer needs and their satisfaction.
+The law of diminishing returns is used in production and in assessing factors of production, whereas the law of diminishing utility is used to study consumer needs and their satisfaction.

-According to the law of diminishing returns, additions to a factor of production while other factors keep constant, will eventually result in diminishing returns after reaching a certain point of production.
+According to the law of diminishing returns, adding more of a factor of production while other factors remain constant will eventually result in diminishing returns after a certain point of production.

-The production will increase upto a certain point only when you go on increasing any factor of production with no corresponding changes in other factors.
-But, after that point, if you go on increasing the factor further more, then the additional yield or marginal return begins to fall and eventually on reaching a certain point, the marginal returns can be in minus figures.
+Production will increase up to a certain point only when you go on increasing any factor of production, with no corresponding changes in other factors.
+But, after that point, if you go on increasing the factor further, then the additional yield or marginal return begins to fall and eventually, on reaching a certain point, the marginal returns can be negative figures.

 Illustration of the Law of Diminishing Marginal Returns